Blake's 7: Music and sound effects

 Blake's 7's theme music was written by Australian composer Dudley Simpson, who had composed music for Doctor Who for more than ten years.
 The same recording of Simpson's theme was used for the beginning titles of all four series of the programme.
 For the fourth series, a new recording was made for the closing credits that used an easy listening-style arrangement.
 Simpson also provided the incidental music for all of the episodes except for the Series One episode "Duel" and the Series Two episode "Gambit".
-"Duel" was directed by Douglas Camfield, who had a grudge against Simpson and refused to work with him, and so Camfield used library music.
+"Duel" was directed by Douglas Camfield, who had a grudge against Simpson and refused to work with him, and so the episode contained library music.
 Elizabeth Parker provided the music and sound effects for "Gambit".
 Blake's 7 made considerable use of audio effects that are described in the credits as "special sound".
 Many electronically generated sound effects were used, ranging from foley-style effects for props including handguns, teleport sounds, spacecraft engines, flight console buttons and background atmospheres.
 The special sounds for Blake's 7 were provided by the BBC Radiophonic Workshop composers Richard Yeoman-Clark and Elizabeth Parker.

 Critical reception

 Blake's 7 received both positive and negative reviews.
-The fourth episode Time Squad review by Stanley Reynolds of The Times stated, " ... nice to hear the youngsters holding their breath in anticipation of a little terror".
+The review by Stanley Reynolds in The Times of the fourth episode, "Time Squad", stated: " ... nice to hear the youngsters holding their breath in anticipation of a little terror".
 Reynolds elaborated, "Television science fiction has got too self-consciously jokey lately.
 It is also nice to have each episode complete within itself, while still carrying on the saga of Blake's struggle against the 1984-ish Federation.
 But is that dark-haired telepathic alien girl, the latest addition to Blake's outer-space merry men, going to spell love trouble for blonde Jenna?
 Maid Marian never had that trouble in Sherwood Forest."

 In January 1998 Robert Hanks of The Independent compared the series' ethos to that of Star Trek.
-He wrote "If you wanted to sum up the relative position of Britain and America in this century — the ebbing away of the pink areas of the map, the fading of national self-confidence as Uncle Sam proceeded to colonise the globe with fizzy drinks and Hollywood — you could do it like this: they had Star Trek, we had Blake's 7 ...
+He wrote: "If you wanted to sum up the relative position of Britain and America in this century — the ebbing away of the pink areas of the map, the fading of national self-confidence as Uncle Sam proceeded to colonise the globe with fizzy drinks and Hollywood — you could do it like this: they had Star Trek, we had Blake's 7 ...
 No 'boldly going' here: instead, we got the boot stamping on a human face which George Orwell offered as a vision of humanity's future in Nineteen Eighty-Four".
 Hanks concluded that "Blake's 7 has acquired a credibility and popularity Terry Nation can never have expected ...
 I think it's to do with the sheer crappiness of the series and the crappiness it attributes to the universe: it is science-fiction for the disillusioned and ironic — and that is what makes it so very British".